 The pyramidal process extends posteroinferiorly at the junction between the perpendicular and horizontal plate.
 It comprises the lesser palatine canals where the corresponding nerves and vessels pass through.

 The palatine bone is bordered by the maxilla anteriorly (transverse palatine suture).
-Posteriorly it has no bony articulations but serves as an attachment to the velum and palatine aponeurosis.
+Posteriorly it serves as an attachment to the velum and palatine aponeurosis and the posterior border of the perpendicular plate articulates with the medial pterygoid plate of the sphenoid bone.
 Superiorly the orbital process builds the posterior part of the orbital floor.
 Both palatine bones border each other at their medial surfaces (posterior median palatine suture).

 All the parts of the palatine bone mature through intramembranous ossification.
 During embryological development it comprises four ossification centers (located in the pyramidal, orbital and sphenoidal processes and horizontal plate).
 In newborns both the perpendicular and horizontal plates are equally long, however in the course of childhood the horizontal plate become larger.